The 2021-22 admissions lottery took place on Monday, March 1, 2021 at 6:00 pm.

-Two versions of the lottery application are available - Standard and Socio-Economic Weighted Lottery.
-Only one form should be completed.
+Two versions of the application are available - Standard & Socio-Economic Weighted Lottery.
+Only one form should be completed for each student.

-Please use the Federal Free and Reduced Price Lunch Income Chart to determine your eligibility to apply for the socio-economic weighted lottery.
-If you qualify for either free or reduced lunch, you may complete the weighted application.
+Please use the Federal Free and Reduced Price Lunch Income Chart to determine if you are eligible to apply for the Socio-Economic Weighted Lottery.
+If your student's family qualifies for either free or reduced lunch, you are eligible to complete the Socio-Economic Weighted Lottery application.

 Frequently Asked Questions